TBosak/jobsnap/README.md

 1. Install and load the extension
 2. Click the extension icon → **Manage**
 3. Navigate to **Import Resume**
-4. Upload your PDF or DOCX resume
+4. Upload your PDF/DOCX resume(s) or [JSON Resume](https://jsonresume.org/) file(s) (multiple resume files will be parsed as a single profile and bring up a conflict resolution modal as needed)
 5. Review and edit parsed fields across 13 tabs
 6. Name your profile and save